Interstate 73: North Carolina

 As of 2025, I-73 begins northwest of Rockingham, in a concurrency with I-74 to north of Asheboro.
 I-73 and I-74 travel north through northern Richmond County and into eastern Montgomery County.
 In Montgomery County, the Interstates pass between the county's eastern border and the Uwharrie National Forest.
 The freeway enters Randolph County and passes just west of Asheboro.
 In Randleman, I-74 splits northwest toward High Point and Winston-Salem.
 North of the I-74 split, I-73 passes over Randleman Lake, a reservoir formed by the blocking of the Deep River and passes into Guilford County.
 Entering Greensboro, it ends its concurrency with US 220 as it goes northwest along the Greensboro Urban Loop with US 421 after a brief parallel with I-85.
 At its connection with I-40, US 421 continues north (or geographically west) with I-40 to Winston-Salem, while I-73 continues and I-840 begins.
 At the Bryan Boulevard exit, I-73 separates from I-840, the latter continuing northeast along the loop.
 Meanwhile, I-73 turns westward, passing Piedmont Triad International Airport and continuing until it crosses NC 68.
 The road then resumes its northward direction, stretching 8 mi before reconverging with US 220 near the Haw River.
+It then proceeds 4 mi further north along a newly widened stretch of US 220 to another interchange with NC 68 which was completed in December 2017 but not signed as I-73 until March 2018.